 Amidst the rise of social media publishing and “fast-food” online articles, there have been many who tackled the question of best HR practices.
 Big corporations, Silicon Valley start-ups, influential CEOs – they all have advice about how to recruit people, what questions to ask at interviews, the best perks for employee engagement and retention.
 Some of these suggestions and claims are diametrically opposed one to another (some even mutually exclusive), yet all of these big and successful businesses and business people have been doing quite well with their talent selection and engagement programs.

-HR professionals tend to look at different shortcuts and ways to implement “cool” perks to their organisation, forgetting that this would only emulate the likes of some other big names in the industry.
+HR professionals tend to look at different shortcuts and ways to implement “cool” perks to their organization, forgetting that this would only emulate the likes of some other big names in the industry.
 This has recently been a trend within the IT sector.
 However, what HR needs to understand is that what makes the difference between a successful culture and an unsuccessful one is authenticity.

 (MovieMaker Magazine #53 – January 22, 2004)